Dr James H. Cross

 United Kingdom

-James holds a BSc.
-Hons. in Medical Microbiology with a Year in Industry (MRCG at LSHTM) from the University of Bristol (2015) and a PhD in Epidemiology & Population Health from LSHTM (2020).
-James' LSHTM/Bill & Melinda Gates Foundation sponsored PhD studentship, conducted over five years at MRCG in The Gambia, culminated in a thesis titled "Iron and Infection: Neonatal Iron Transition".
-This work explored the immunological response of hepcidin-mediate hypoferremia in the early hours of postnatal life in full-term, preterm and low birthweight newborns.
+James holds a BSc (Hons) in Medical Microbiology with a Year in Industry (MRCG at LSHTM) from the University of Bristol (2015) and a PhD in Epidemiology and Population Health from LSHTM (2020).
+His Gates Foundation funded PhD, conducted over five years at the MRC Unit The Gambia at LSHTM, explored hepcidin-mediated hypoferraemia and the immunological response to iron transition in the early hours of postnatal life in full-term, preterm, and low birthweight newborns.
+James holds a Postgraduate Certificate in Learning and Teaching from LSHTM and is a Fellow of the Higher Education Academy.

 Affiliations